lordkilgore/OH22-prjt/commit.md

-# Proof of Concept for Simplifying Sustainability
+# Proof of Concept for Upcycler
 An app that utilizes *computer vision* to identify user-inputted objects, and recommend ways to **upcycle and recycle** them.

 ## Business model